talhahasanzia/router-annotations/readme.md

 - Consistent suffix 'Router' like MainActivity -> MainActivityRouter to identify it quickly.
 - Just call route methods to navigate to acitivty with several options like - will current activity finish, intent extras etc.
 - Call routeForResult() methods to start Activity for result.
-- Fully customizable intents now supported (since v0.2+)!
-Pass IntentModifier object in overloaded methods customize intent object that library is using.
+- Fully customizable intents now supported (since v0.2+).
+- Pass IntentModifier object in overloaded methods customize intent object that library is using.
+You need to build project so IntentModifier is available since it is also generated.